Charles Cornwallis, 2nd Marquess Cornwallis

 Charles Cornwallis, 2nd Marquess Cornwallis (19 October 1774 – 9 August 1823), styled Viscount Brome until 1805, was a British Tory politician.
 He served as Master of the Buckhounds between 1807 and 1823.

 Background

 Cornwallis was the only son of General Charles Cornwallis, 1st Marquess Cornwallis, by his wife Jemima (née Jones).
 His mother died when he was four years old.
 He was educated at Eton and St John's College, Cambridge, receiving his M.A. in 1795.

-Political career
+Career

 In 1795 Cornwallis was returned to parliament as one of two representatives for Eye (alongside his uncle William Cornwallis), a seat he held until 1796.
 He then sat as a Knight of the Shire for Suffolk until 1805, when he succeeded his father in the marquessate and entered the House of Lords.
 In 1807 he was appointed Master of the Buckhounds, a post he held until his death fourteen years later.

+On 26 May 1803 he was appointed Colonel of the East Suffolk Militia, and continued in command until his death.